HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 ![Alt text](Assets/images/Both.Flipper.without.Attenna.jpg)

 > [!NOTE]
-> - Batch 1 units will be available to order on [Tindie](https://www.tindie.com/products/honeyhoneytrading/esp32-marauder-double-barrel-5g/) from 29 Oct 2025, and will ship out on Friday 31 Oct 2025
+> - Batch 1 units will be available to order on Tindie from 12 Feb 2026, and will ship out on Friday 15 Feb 2026
 >
-> - 28 Oct 2025 - First version of this Manual - by Anson C. @ Honey Honey Team
+> - 09 Feb 2026 - First version of this Manual - by Anson C. @ Honey Honey Team
 >
 > - All procedures and descriptions related to the Flipper Zero herein were validated using Momentum Firmware, version < MNTM-010 30-04-2025 >.
+>
+> - Currently the Batch 1 of APEX 5 module is not support Marauder WarDrive.
+If WarDrive is a must to your application, please wait for Batch 2.

 <br/>